 This means that the only protection you’ll going to get is the one you’re providing, for both you and your family.
 We all know that during a crisis the crime rate increases.
 Criminals know how to take advantage of these types of situations.
 There will be rioting and looting in a prolonged crisis.

 You can install metal doors capable of being bolted shut.
-You can get a guard dog, you can install bars across the windows and so on.
+Even more, you can get a guard dog and you can install bars across the windows and so on.
 There are many methods to fortify your house when you bug-in.

 Stay clean, personal hygiene is important!

 If you bug-in, you need to stay healthy and you have to stay clean.
 Unfortunately, when water is scarce, personal hygiene will not be a priority for many.
 Even if you bug-in and you are alone, you still need to wash up and brush your teeth every day.
 A clean body will make you more comfortable and keep you healthy.
 Be sure to buy and stockpile unscented baby wipes as they will keep you clean without wasting precious water.

 Suggested reading: Survival sanitation and how to deal with it

 Medical care will be needed at some point